 Caramel apples are a definite favorite on the fall treats list.
 It's also one of those things I never get around to making.
 If you are love caramel apples as much as I do, then this is the treat for you!
 Plus it really couldn't be easier!

-Pillsbury Crescent Dough is ALWAYS on my Walmart list.
+Pillsbury Crescent Dough is ALWAYS on my grocery list.
 They are just downright handy for every meal of the day.
-We often use it to make breakfast treats like Apple Butter & Bacon Waffles and it’s a classic side for our favorite main dishes.
+We often use it to make breakfast treats like Apple Butter & Bacon Waffles and it's a classic side for our favorite main dishes.